VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 H6: Members' total rides per month are higher than casuals.

-H7: Members' average ride duration per month is higher than casuals.
+H7: Members' total ride duration per month is higher than casuals.

 H8: Members are more active on weekdays rather than weekends, casual riders are highly active on weekends.